 After you let your meat of choice marinade you simply throw it on the grill, cook it in a skillet or even bake it!
 Teriyaki Marinade recipe calls for pantry ingredients so whip it up today and pick your favorite meat and veggies to throw in there – we love making burgers and kebabs with it!

-This marinade is simple, flavorful and so delicious.
+This homemade teriyaki marinade is simple, flavorful and so delicious.
 It’s a blend of being sweet, salty, and garlicky.
 The only question is what are you going to put in this marinade first?

-This marinade is so simple and tasty.
-If you’ve been looking for a new and exciting way to flavor up your chicken, beef, pork or lamb, this marinade is the one for you.
+This Asian marinade is so simple and tasty.
+It’s the BEST teriyaki chicken marinade recipe, but you can use it for all kinds of meat.
+So, if you’ve been looking for a new and exciting way to flavor up your chicken, beef, pork, or lamb, it’s the one for you.

 Everything about it from start to finish will have you relaxed and at ease.
-And once it’s made, all that’s left to do is let it do its work combining and flavoring the protein!
+I love a marinade recipe because the prep time is quick – once it’s made, all that’s left to do is let it do its work combining and flavoring the protein!